d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 We will optimize our parameters to produce probabilities that maximize the likelihood of the observed data.
-Then, to generate predictions, we will set a threshold, for example, choosing the *argmax* of the predicted probabilities.
+Then, to generate predictions, we will set a threshold, for example, choosing the label with the maximum predicted probabilities.

-Put formally, we would like outputs $\hat{y}_k$ that we can interpret as the probability that a given item belongs to class $k$.
+Put formally, we would like any output $\hat{y}_k$ to be interpreted as the probability that a given item belongs to class $k$.
 Then we can choose the class with the largest output value as our prediction $\operatorname*{argmax}_k y_k$.
 For example, if $\hat{y}_1$, $\hat{y}_2$, and $\hat{y}_3$
-are $0.1$, $0.8$, and $0.1$, respectively,
+are 0.1, 0.8, and 0.1, respectively,
-then we predict category $2$, which (in our example) represents "chicken".
+then we predict category 2, which (in our example) represents "chicken".

 You might be tempted to suggest that we interpret the logits $o$ directly as our outputs of interest.
 However, there are some problems with directly interpreting the output of the linear layer as a probability.
+On one hand,
-Nothing constrains these numbers to sum to 1.
+nothing constrains these numbers to sum to 1.
-Moreover, depending on the inputs, they can take negative values.
+On the other hand, depending on the inputs, they can take negative values.
 These violate basic axioms of probability presented in :numref:`sec_prob`

 To interpret our outputs as probabilities, we must guarantee that (even on new data), they will be nonnegative and sum up to 1.
-Moreover, we need a training objective that encourages the model to estimate faithfully *probabilities*.
+Moreover, we need a training objective that encourages the model to estimate faithfully probabilities.
-Of all instances when a classifier outputs $0.5$, we hope that half of those examples will *actually* belong to the predicted class.
+Of all instances when a classifier outputs 0.5, we hope that half of those examples will actually belong to the predicted class.
 This is a property called *calibration*.

-The *softmax function*, invented in 1959 by the social scientist R Duncan Luce in the context of *choice models* does precisely this.
+The *softmax function*, invented in 1959 by the social scientist
+R. Duncan Luce in the context of *choice models*, does precisely this.
-To transform our logits such that they become nonnegative and sum to $1$, while requiring that the model remains differentiable, we first exponentiate each logit (ensuring non-negativity) and then divide by their sum (ensuring that they sum to $1$).
+To transform our logits such that they become nonnegative and sum to 1, while requiring that the model remains differentiable, we first exponentiate each logit (ensuring non-negativity) and then divide by their sum (ensuring that they sum to 1):

 $$
 \hat{\mathbf{y}} = \mathrm{softmax}(\mathbf{o})\quad \text{where}\quad